avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 One way to solve this problem is to use NCBI search tags to restrict your search to human sequences.
-The "[ORGN]" search tag allows you to restrict your search to sequences from a particular species (eg. *Mycobacteriuma leprae* or set of species (eg.
+The "[ORGN]" search tag allows you to restrict your search to sequences from a particular species (eg. *Mycobacteriuma leprae*, the bacterium that causes leprosy, or set of species (eg. Bacteria).
-Bacteria).
 To use NCBI search tags to retrieve human RefSeq sequences associated with colon cancer, follow these steps:

 #.
 Go to the NCBI website, and select 'Nucleotide' from the